Who's Selling Hockey Tickets?

 And, sometimes even more.

 The Gardens capacity for hockey was just over 16,300, it was always a case of supply and demand.
 Demand was always high and supply was always low.
-I was never out to make the wads of cash like many of the familiar lifetime scalpers.
+I was never out to make the wads of cash like many of the regular scalpers.
 They spent most days outside the Gardens selling Leaf or concert tickets and always had stacks of tickets for every game and concert.
-For most of them scalping hockey tickets was how they made their living.
+For most of them scalping tickets was how they made their living.
 I never saw any of them inside the Gardens, but they were always outside before every game.

 For me my mission was simple.
 I just wanted to get me and a friend in to watch the Leafs for free and if I was lucky make a few extra bucks.
 Over the years I attended hundreds of Leaf games and dozens of concerts at Maple Leaf Gardens.
 Once I got older and I began working I was able to buy my own tickets.
 Eventually, I shared season tickets with a couple friends for fifteen seasons before Maple Leaf Gardens closed in February 1999.

-February 13th, 1999 would be the final time a Leaf game would be played at the Gardens.
+February 13th,1999 would be the final time a Leaf game would be played at the Gardens.
 It would also be my second time getting pinched for scalping Leaf tickets by an undercover cop on Carlton Street.
 Although on that Saturday night the stakes were much higher, but my mission was still the same.
 I was just simply trying to get into the Gardens for free one last time.

 It wasn’t meant to be.